 ADVANCE HOUSING, INC. • NOTICE OF PRIVACY PRACTICES EFFECTIVE DATE JANUARY 01, 2019 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT

 If you have any questions, please contact our Privacy Officer at the address or phone number at the bottom of this notice.

-Protected health information is individually identifiable health information that relates to your past, present or future physical or mental health or condition and related health care services.
-We are required by law to do the following:
+Protected Health Information is individually identifiable health information that relates to your past, present, or future physical or mental health or condition and related health care services.

-- Keep your protected health information private.
+- Keep your Protected Health Information private.

-- Give you this notice of our legal duties and privacy practices related to the use and disclosure of your protected health information.
+- Give you this notice of our legal duties and privacy practices related to the use and disclosure of your Protected Health Information

 - Follow the terms of the notice currently in effect.